VTK: Functionality

 VTK consists of a C++ class library and several interpreted interface layers including Tcl/Tk, Java, and Python.
 The toolkit is created and supported by the Kitware team.
-VTK supports a various visualization algorithms including: scalar, vector, tensor, texture, and volumetric methods; and advanced modeling techniques such as: implicit modeling, polygon reduction, mesh smoothing, cutting, contouring, and Delaunay triangulation.
+VTK supports various visualization algorithms including: scalar, vector, tensor, texture, and volumetric methods; and advanced modeling techniques such as: implicit modeling, polygon reduction, mesh smoothing, cutting, contouring, and Delaunay triangulation.
 VTK has an information visualization framework, has a suite of 3D interaction widgets, supports parallel processing, and integrates with various databases and GUI toolkits such as Qt and Tk.
 VTK is cross-platform and runs on Linux, Windows, Mac and Unix platforms.
 The core of VTK is implemented as a C++ toolkit, requiring users to build applications by combining various objects into an application.
 The system also supports automated wrapping of the C++ core into Python, Java and Tcl, so that VTK applications may also be written using these programming languages.